tmr4/py65_65816/README.md

+# Status as of January 25, 2022

+Now that I've learned a bit more Python, I've decided to create a package that works on top of py65 rather than modifies it.
+That let's you add the 65816 simulation while maintaining your py65 installation intact.
+See [py65816](https://github.com/tmr4/py65816) for a version with my debug window.
+This is where I'll be making future updates to the 65816 simulation.

 # Add support for the 65C816 to py65

 Py65 (https://github.com/mnaberez/py65) is a great simulator for the 6502.
 Recently I added support for interrupts (https://github.com/tmr4/py65_int) and a debug window (https://github.com/tmr4/py65_debug_window).
 After success with these modifications, I decided to try adding support for the 65C816.
 Luckily, py65 is open-source and enhancing it isn't very difficult.